Code-Institute-Submissions/Memory-games/README.md

     - The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, and Safari browsers.
     - The website was viewed on a variety of devices such as Desktop, Laptop, Samsung Galaxy S10, iPhone 6s & iPhone X.
     - A large amount of testing was done to ensure that everything rendered and linked correctly on all browsers and a wide variety of devices.
-    - All games JavaScript code was tested in a separate document using Jasmine.
+    - All games JavaScript code was tested in a separate workspace using Jasmine.
     - Friends and Family members were asked to review the site and report feedback on any bugs and/or user experience issues/negative experiences.

-- ### Known Bugs
-    - NOT DOCUMENTED YET

 ## Deployment